 Dr Rizwan Rajak FRCPConsultant rheumatologist, Croydon Health Services NHS Trust

-Speaker(s): Dr Chris Wincup, Dr Vanessa Quick
+Speaker(s): Dr Chris Wincup, Dr Rachel Jones, Dr Vanessa Quick

 Dr Chris Wincup